-A good family dog, Labrador Retrievers are extremely loyal and enjoy long walks.
+A good family dog, they are extremely loyal and enjoy long walks.
 They can be strong willed so obedience training is a must.
 They can be boisterous and energetic, especially in their youth.

 A well-tempered, gentle natured dog.
-Cocker Spaniels can be a bit nervy when around strangers and clingy to their owners.
+Can be a bit nervy when around strangers and clingy to their owners.

 Pups can be highly energetic but adults tend to like the easy life.
-French Bulldogs are quiet dogs on the whole (when it comes to barking) but tend to snort because of their short faces.
+They are quiet dogs on the whole (when it comes to barking) but tend to snort because of their short faces.
 They can be harder to train than other breeds.

 English Springer Spaniel

 Family friendly, they love curling up on a sofa and taking it easy.
-English Bulldogs tend to like strangers but not other dogs.
+They tend to like strangers but not other dogs.
 They are quite laid back but can be barkers/howlers.

 A dog that likes spending time with both people and other dogs.
 Good to train and needs an active lifestyle.
 One of the most caring and sensitive of dog breeds.